Warren Buffett's charitable giving tops $51 billion

 Buffett is gradually giving away nearly all of the fortune he built at Omaha, Nebraska-based Berkshire, which he has run since 1965.

 Buffett has already donated more than half of his Berkshire stock.
-He still owned more than $112.5 billion, or about 15%, of Berkshire shares following Wednesday's donations.
+He still owned more than $112.5 billion, or 15.1%, of Berkshire shares following Wednesday's donations.

+The number of shares Buffett donates falls by 5% each year, but this year's dollar amount set a record because Berkshire's stock price has been rising.

 "Nothing extraordinary has occurred at Berkshire: a very long runway, simple and generally sound decisions, the American tailwind and compounding effects produced my current wealth," Buffett said in a statement.